moeidsaleem/tw-blockchain-client-python/README.md

 #  Blockchain Client
 This repository contains a simple Python-based blockchain client for the Blockchain network.
 It provides an easy-to-use command-line interface to interact with the Blockchain network using JSON-RPC API.

+## Overview

+The python source code is located in the `/app` folder.
+Also setup the logs for each response.
+The `Dockerfile` mainly used to setup image.
+The code then moves to the terraform configuration where you will need to deploy the infrastructure and alongside by setting up the `container_definition.json`, you can simply deploy this application on ECS Fargate.

 ## Requirements
 Python 3.9 or later
 Docker